prathyvsh/prathyvsh/README.md

 ## Prathyush Pramod
 ### Interface Designer × Map Maker

 I am a user interface designer turned developer turned math enthusiast who focuses on [lambda calculus](https://prabros.com/lambda-calculus/), and analysis.
-I enjoy making cognitive maps and interfaces to understand science and philosophy so that an enthusiast can accessibly understand the lay of the land of technical subjects.
+I enjoy making cognitive maps and interfaces to understand mathematics, science, and philosophy so that an enthusiast can accessibly understand the lay of the land of these technical subjects.

 As a part of my explorations, I was lead to track the history of these subjects.
 I actively catalogue some of these.
-Currently working on [history-of-computers](https://github.com/prathyvsh/history-of-computers)
+I am currently trying to sketch out the [history-of-computers](https://github.com/prathyvsh/history-of-computers)

 <table>
   <tr>